What is Operational Risk?

 A survey can be done on experts from different business lines and those of risk management.
 The survey tells how probable operational incidents are and their costs of treatment.
 This helps assess the impact an event may have on the organization and its severity.

 Risk indicators are the basis of this method.
 It does not depend upon those events that have already taken place.
 An assessment grid is made for each risk category on the basis of both quantitative and qualitative indicators such as turnover, number of operation cycles, etc. Calculation of the amount of capital the organization will require is done that can cover the operational risk.
 Calculation of a “score” is done for every business line according to the operational risk.
 Allocation of capital is then done for each business line.

 The control function comes after the assessment and measurement of the risk factors.
 The management then has to mitigate these risks to the organization.
 It should first determine what level of risk it is ready to take and accept.
 Then it should act to bring the risks the business faces back to acceptable levels.

 The management may revise business processes and policies or create altogether new processes and functions.
 It should decide on the measures that can mitigate and reduce risks.
 It can accept the risks and continue with its operations, share or transfer the risk, reduce it, or finally avoid it.
 However, these decisions depend upon the amount of capital the management is willing to spend on them.

 Insurance is an effective way to transfer risk to the insurance company and thus control it.
-It applies to a variety of operational risks such as damages to plants, buildings, etc. The senior management should be proactive and clearly identifiable.
-It should lead to situations of risk and manage it.
+It applies to various operational risks such as damages to plants, buildings, etc. The senior management should be proactive and clearly identifiable.
+It should lead to situations of risk and management.
 A solid framework for risk management should be in place.
 It should allow for repeat and transparent processes.

 A proper communication channel is a must with all the staff in the organization.
 It ensures all the functions take place seamlessly.
 Also, risk management should be in alignment with the organization’s goals and objectives.